 After an extensive amount of research, I learned that hell on Earth can come in the form of stick tight fleas.

 Although Frontline does kill stick tight fleas on cats and dogs (always contact a veterinarian, though), you can’t take that approach with your chickens.

-In short, a stick-tight flea also referred to as a poultry flea, is a flea that burrows like a tick would.
+In short, a stick-tight flea also referred to as poultry fleas, chicken fleas or stick fleas, is a flea that burrows like a tick would.
 Gross, right?
 Since they’re a bit smaller than your average flea, they are a pain to remove, and, as your stereotypical flea does, they multiply.

 Additionally, stick tight fleas are usually found attached in clusters.
-Although they’re alter-name is the poultry flea, they will attach to any host they can find.
+Although their alter-name is the poultry flea, they will attach to any host they can find.

 That means that stick tight fleas on humans is possible!
 You, me, the cat – it doesn’t matter.
 As long as you have blood to suck, a stick tight flea has a place to be.
 Double gross.

 Are stick tight fleas dangerous?

 The short answer is yes, they can be detrimental to your flock.
 Before I knew what they were, I had a rabbit die from being infested by stick-tight fleas.
 The fleas suck blood as a tick does and will wear an animal down, preventing it from hunting or moving.

 If stick tight fleas go unnoticed, or worse, untreated you could very quickly have an uncontrollable problem and be forced to cull your whole flock.

 Another thing to note is when an animal is the main host for hundreds of stick tight fleas, the animal becomes susceptible to other diseases from loss of blood and a crippled immune system.